Karsten-Uy/KFX_Engine/verification.md

 - `tb_fx_chorus.sv`
     - need to create.
 Should validate that audio_in creates a sample audio_out after a predefined amount of samples.
 Also need to check envelope functionality.
 - `tb_fx_compressor.sv`
-    - as of right now, it just covers very basic cases as its just a vibe coded skeleton, need to eleaborate.
+    - as of right now, it just covers very basic cases, need to eleaborate.
 Tests to ensure that a signal above a threshold gets reduced by some amount after a predefined amount of samples.
 - `tb_fx_delay.sv`
     - need to create.
 Should validate that audio_in creates a sample audio_out after a predefined amount of samples and repeats with lower gain a set amount of times.
 - `tb_fx_distortion.sv`